caiannello/Pugputer6309/Hardware/6309 CPU Card/README.md

 Problem 1:

-Tha PLD used for instruction decoding only sees the 7 high-order address lines..
+Tha PLD used for address decoding only sees the 7 high-order address lines..
 Which means that every individual peripheral takes up 512 bytes of precious address space!
 Currently, the PLD is programmed to enable peripherals according to this table: